defold/extender/README_SECURITY.md

 minutes by default), so parallel builds of one graph cost one fetch per repository rather than one per build.

+Binary targets (xcframework archives SwiftPM downloads over HTTPS during resolution, as in Sentry and Firebase) go the same way: SwiftPM reads an archive from its package cache before it tries the network, so the archives a round names as missing are fetched by plain `curl` (https only, redirects included, size and time capped, only the artifact cache writable) and the round is repeated; SwiftPM then verifies every archive against the checksum the consuming manifest declares, and a mismatch evicts and refetches once.
+Archive URLs are validated like package URLs and capped at 64 per graph.

-Fails closed: a location plain git cannot clone, a graph that outgrows the caps, and a binary target (an xcframework SwiftPM downloads over HTTP during resolution) each fail the build with a message saying so.
-Packages with binary targets, such as Sentry and Firebase, are therefore not supported.
+Fails closed: a location plain git cannot clone, an archive curl cannot fetch, a graph that outgrows the caps, and an archive that still does not match its manifest checksum each fail the build with a message saying so.

 Known limits: `xcodebuild` (SPM) resolves the home through getpwuid, so SwiftPM's manifest/collection databases, its fingerprint store and the clang module cache used